A Modern-Day Gold Rush: Eye-Opening Cryptocurrency Statistics

 Some cities in the US have already undergone a substantial digital transformation and now boast a large number of cryptocurrency ATMs, crypto-friendly restaurants, and crypto-accepting retailers.

-Cryptocurrency Security Statistics
+Cryptocurrency Security Data

 Bitcoin wasn’t the first digital currency ever created.
 However, it was the first one to be supported by the underpinning blockchain technology, which allowed for fast, secure, and tamper-proof recording of transactions.

 Thanks to several layers of security, this technology has granted Bitcoin - and other cryptos - the ability to function as a secure currency.
-Nonetheless, as we’re about to see from the cryptocurrency theft statistics below, cryptos aren’t immune to cybercrime.
+Nonetheless, as we’re about to see from the statistics below, cryptos aren’t immune to cybercrime.

 In 2020, cryptojacking increased by 28% and caused a loss of $82 million.